imahrahim/ClicksForFicsProcess/content/posts/12_Interface02.md

 description: "A comprehensive guide on combining various components into a cohesive website, addressing challenges in interface design, visual layers, and data dimensions."
 ---

-### New Interface

 The first interface was not very user-friendly and required some adjustments to make the site more understandable.

 Therefore, I decided to combine my developed components into a new code structure, leveraging insights from the first prototype.
 For instance, it became clear that restructuring the navigation and separating the relationships and additional tags would be more effective.

 In this step, my goal was also to use the fandom buttons solely to switch datasets within the sketch, rather than having multiple separate sketches.
 This provided a clearer and more organized structure for both the code and the interface.

 The first step in this prototype was to implement the navigation and buttons, ensuring that the interface was functional and as planned, and understandable.

-Next, I integrated my previously programmed network and additional tags logic into the website.

 ![Website Interface](/media/CFC/Website2.png)

 ![Website Interface](/media/CFC/Website3.png)

+Next, I integrated my previously programmed network and additional tags logic into the website.

 ![Website Interface](/media/CFC/Website2.1.png)